Internet of Things security from the ground up

-The Microsoft Azure IoT Suite builds in security measures by design, enabling secure monitoring of assets to improve efficiencies, drive operational performance to enable innovation, and employ advanced data analytics to transform businesses.
-With its layered approach towards security, multiple security features, and design patterns, Azure IoT Suite helps deploy an infrastructure that can be trusted to transform any business.
+The solution accelerators build in security measures by design, enabling secure monitoring of assets to improve efficiencies, drive operational performance to enable innovation, and employ advanced data analytics to transform businesses.
+With its layered approach towards security, multiple security features, and design patterns, the solution accelerators help deploy an infrastructure that can be trusted to transform any business.

-Each Azure IoT Suite pre-configured solution creates instances of Azure services, such as:
+Each solution accelerator creates instances of Azure services, such as:

 - Azure IoT Hub: Your gateway that connects the cloud to devices.
 You can scale to millions of connections per hub and process massive volumes of data with per-device authentication support helping you secure your solution.